 Achievement Day where winners are recognized at the district and state levels

 The Golden Broom Award where an award is given to a local business or organization for property maintenance and attractive facade.

 EDUCATION AND LIBRARIES: This department encourages members to read and mentor children in our schools.They also work closely with town libraries by donating books and assisting with programs.The department also helps in the selection of delegates to attend the Girls Career Institute (GCI) held at Douglas College each June.

-EVENING DIVISION: This forum allows working members to participate in our meetings.Meetings time begin at 7 PM every third Wednesday of the month at the Spring Lake First Aid Squad Building.Our mission is to the community and fundraising for several non-profit organizations based on the members’ recommendations and annual fundraising initiatives.
+EVENING MEETINGS: This forum allows working members to participate in our meetings.Meetings time begin at 7 PM every third Wednesday of the month at the Duggan Hall, 309 Washington Ave., Spring Lake.
+NJ or as noted.Our mission is to the community and fundraising for several non-profit organizations based on the members’ recommendations and annual fundraising initiatives.

 FEDERATION: The New Jersey State Federation of Women's Clubs (NJSFWC), the largest volunteer women's service organization in the state and a member of the General Federation of Women's Clubs, provides opportunities for education, leadership training, and community service through participation in local clubs, enabling members to make a difference in the lives of others, one project at a time.

 HEALTH AND WELLNESS: This department raises funds for a selected charity as well as collecting and distributing items for specific organizations, such as Project Night-Night, Monmouth SPCA, Breast Oasis and Lion’s Club.
 There is also a weekly walking club for members.

 HOSPITALITY: This Committee cheerfully welcomes our members each month and takes attendance.
 Our gracious hostesses provide delicious refreshments at each meeting.